Table of Contents

 - Self-directed learning — books, articles, or following influencers on LinkedIn, Harvard Business Review, MIT Sloan Review, Gallup, Mercer, ATD, SHRM, and WorldatWork.

 - Mentoring and partnering — approaching (or being matched with) an expert in the field or HR function that uses the desired skills is an excellent way to supplement formal or informal education and development activities.
-Asking those engaged in the aspired-to-work activities for time to discuss what skills are required and how they leverage those in their daily work is a great starting point, especially if it leads to ongoing meetings.
+Asking those engaged in the aspired-to-work activities for time to discuss the skills required and how they leverage them in their daily work is a great starting point, especially if it leads to ongoing meetings.
 More advanced steps include requesting invitations to sit in on planning and design sessions or meetings and asking for a temporary (or part-time) assignment to partner on a team project.
 A key element of making mentoring or partnering work is being prepared with fundamental insights into the function and its standard methodologies.
 This might entail taking an online course(s), pre-reading or reviewing books, articles, and how-to guides.
 Before each session, prepare and bring focused questions about the work process, barriers faced or anticipated (and why), solutions or methodologies to be deployed, and options for the selected direction or method to be used.

 A final note on sustaining newly acquired skills